grnet/synnefo/docs/compute-api-guide.rst

 ================= =================================== ======== ==========

 * **json** and **xml** parameters are mutually exclusive.
-If none supported, the response will be formated in json.
+If none supported, the response will be formatted in json.

 * **status** refers to the `server status <#status-ref>`_